How to Erase Yourself from the Internet

-In this highly digital age, it is near impossible to erase all information online about yourself, but you can do a lot to lessen the load and minimize your risk of identity theft or worse.
+In this highly digital age, it is near impossible to erase all information online about yourself, but you can do a lot to remove online information and minimize your risk of identity theft or worse.

-Understand, however, deleting accounts and removing information can have a negative effect on that potential employers or government agencies doing a background check might find it difficult to complete the task without this information.
+Understand, however, deleting public information on the internet can have a negative effect on potential employers or government agencies doing a background check might find it difficult to complete the task without this information.
 The upside is you may be less likely to become a victim of a data breach or identity theft.

-The first and easiest step to take is to delete all your online accounts.
+The first and easiest step to take is to get your information off social media and shopping accounts.
 That means logging onto Facebook, Twitter, Instagram, and everywhere you shop and deactivate or delete your accounts altogether.
 With shopping websites, this means your shopping history will disappear as well.
 Don’t forget about accounts with Reddit and GitHub too.

-Another more difficult option is to contact data collection websites like Spokeo and Whitepages and request to opt-out of their system.
+Another more difficult option is to contact public record websites like Spokeo and Whitepages and request to opt-out of their system.
 You may have to fill out paperwork and mail or fax the forms in.
-By doing this, you will be removed from Google searches, which will make it much harder to find you online.
+By doing this, you'll remove your public records from Google, which will make it much harder to find you online.

 If someone posted something about you on their website, contact the webmaster to have them remove it.
 If you don’t have luck there, contact Google to file a complaint, so they remove it from their search results.

-Getting rid of your email is a drastic step, but it can go a long way in helping to remove information about you.
+Getting rid of your email is a drastic step, but it can go a long way in helping to remove information about you from the web.
 It also eliminates the possibility of you being a victim of a phishing attack.